ahlashkari/ALFlowLyzer/README.md

 Also, you can use `-h` to see different options of the program.

 Moreover, this project has been successfully tested on Ubuntu 20.04.
 It should work on other versions of Ubuntu OS (or even Debian OS) as long as your system has the necessary python3 packages (you can see the required packages in the `requirements.txt` file).

-TODO: after adding arg parser, explain different options here.

-TODO: after adding config file, explain how to use it here.

 # Architecture